SubtleSanity/NetcodeAddons/README.md

 Assets are added using ScriptableObjects instead of adding them directly to the manager
 This allows for proper organisation of networked assets instead of one monolithic list on a scene component

+Use NetworkReferenceAsset<> to send an asset reference in an RPC
+Use NetworkVariableAsset to keep an asset reference synced in a variable

 ## Custom property drawers